 The Nevada Psychology Internship Consortium (NV-PIC) offers one-year, full-time doctoral internships beginning and ending in August.
-The start date for the 2019-2020 cohort is August 5, 2019.
+The start date for the 2021-2022 cohort is August 9, 2021.
 NV-PIC's mission is to prepare and retain high quality and culturally competent psychologists to provide integrated public behavioral health care for the people of Nevada.
 NV-PIC represents the collaborative effort of three sites within one state agency, the Division of Public and Behavioral Health, to share resources and faculty for the purpose of providing a diversified educational program for psychology interns.
-Training takes place at training sites in or around the greater-Reno area, Las Vegas, and Carson City: Northern Nevada Adult Mental Health Services (Sparks, NV); Carson City Rural Clinics (Carson City, NV); and, Southern Nevada Adult Mental Health Services (Las Vegas, NV).
-For the northern sites (Sparks/Reno and Carson City), there may be opportunites for rotations at partnering community agencies, including the Sierra Regional Center, the Rural Regional Center, and the Community Health Alliance.
-See the brochure for detailed information.
+Training takes place at training sites in Las Vegas and Carson City: Carson City Rural Clinics (Carson City, NV); and Southern Nevada Adult Mental Health Services (Las Vegas, NV).

 NV-PIC provides a range of clinical and didactic experiences that represents the necessary depth and breadth required for future professional practice within psychology.
 Interns have a primary placement at one of three sites, with the possibility of completing minor rotations and other training experiences at the other sites within the consortium or with community partners.
-Across training sites, interns are expected to complete 2,000 hours of training during the course of the internship year, of which at least 25% (500 hours) are spent in the provision of direct face-to-face clinical services.
+Across training sites, interns are required to complete 2,080 hours of training during the course of the internship year, of which at least 25% are spent in the provision of direct face-to-face clinical services.
 This includes completing an average of 10-20 hours per week of face-to-face direct service delivery.
-Interns are expected to achieve the goals and objectives of the internship program and to abide by the APA Code of Ethics, the requirements of the NV-PIC training program, and the policies and procedures of their primary training site.
+Interns are expected to achieve the goals and objectives of the internship program and to abide by the APA Code of Ethics, the requirements of the NV-PIC training program, and the policies and procedures of the NV-PIC training sites.

 All interns who match to NV-PIC sites must provide proof of eligibility to work in the United States.
 NV- PIC does not sponsor work visas.
 Interns must successfully pass a fingerprint-based background check before beginning employment and must provide results from a tuberculosis (TB) screening test from the previous 12-months.
 Instructions for providing this information or completing the background check and TB screening will be sent out to all who match after the match is complete.
 NV-PIC will reimburse these costs.
 Please note: if HR has a concern about the results of a background check, employees have 30 days to explain.
 Many factors are considered and HR handles this on a case by case basis based on the state division’s policy.

-For more information on NV-PIC and its three consortium sites, please visit our website: www.nv-pic.org.
+For more information on NV-PIC and its consortium sites, please visit our website: www.nv-pic.org.